MKAbdElrahman/coverco/README.md

 - **Logging**: Configure logging levels and optionally log to a file.
 - **Command-Line Flags**: Override default configurations using command-line flags.

+### Purpose

+Coverco is designed to fine-tune the coverage percentages for the core business logic of your application.
+It is intended to be a part of a CI/CD pipeline or used by developers to:

+- Ensure critical business logic is thoroughly tested.
+- Provide an easy-to-use tool to visualize test coverage.
+- Exclude noisy coverage that downgrades the overall coverage percentage but has little value to the core logic.

+By focusing on meaningful test coverage, Coverco helps maintain high code quality and reliability in key areas of your application.

 ### Configuration

 Configuration is managed via a YAML file (`config.yaml` by default) with the following structure: